astrochili/awesome-defold/README.md

 - [Curious Fishing Devlog](https://rhythmlynx.itch.io/curious-fishing/devlog) — A very detailed and in-depth development log.
 - [Defold.
 Where to begin?](https://agulev.com/en/defold-s-chego-nachat-lua) — Starting point and tutorial for beginners in Defold.
 - [How to GUI in Defold](https://forum.defold.com/t/how-to-gui-in-defold/73256) — Best practice proven approaches on how to make GUI.
+- [Landscape Tiler](https://astronachos.com/posts/madewithdefold-jam-2023/) — A short devlog about the implementation of multilayered auto-tiling.
 - [Lightning VFX](https://forum.defold.com/t/lightning-vfx-how-its-was-made/76270) — Step-by-step guide with a sample project.
 - [Mastering Render Targets in Defold](https://davabase.net/posts/mastering-render-targets-in-defold)
 - [Text-Based Defold Tutorials](https://github.com/whiteboxdev/tutorial-defold) — Tutorials of game design concepts and feature implementations in Defold projects.